Carlos Alcaraz Becomes Youngest Career Grand Slam Champion After Prevailing Over Novak Djokovic to Win Australian Open Final

 Djokovic, it seemed, was struggling with some physical discomfort.
 After winning the first game, Djokovic put pressure on Alcaraz through his serve, ending the game in his favor.
 The game lasted for more than nine minutes.

 At 3-3, Alcaraz found himself at 40-0, but Djokovic could save just one break point.
-Djokovic somehow managed to hold his serve in the pressure point to tie the scores to 4-4, and after winning another point in the next game, the Serb asked the crowd for more encouragement.
+Djokovic somehow managed to hold his serve at the pressure point to tie the score at 4-4, and after winning another point in the next game, the Serb asked the crowd for more encouragement.

 Djokovic had the chance to break Alcaraz at 40-30, but his shot went wide.
 After that unforced error, Alcaraz increased his intensity and lo!
 He won.
 In the next game, Djokovic served, hoping to stay in the match.

 Djokovic was ready to take risks.
 He also changed his racket.
-Djokovic was able to tie it to 5-5 but couldn’t match Alcaraz’s intensity in the next game.
+Djokovic tied it at 5-5 but couldn’t match Alcaraz’s intensity in the next game.
 All Alcaraz needed to do was break Djokovic to script history.
 They played a 16-shot rally next, won by the Murcia-native.
-Alcaraz found himself at 40-15, match point, and he won.
+Alcaraz found himself at 40-15, match point, and he won, becoming the first player to defeat the 10-time Australian Open champion in the final at Melbourne Park.

 In last year’s Grand Slams, Alcaraz played three finals, winning titles at the French Open and the US Open by defeating Jannik Sinner, who denied him a three-peat at Wimbledon.
 Djokovic made it to all the semifinals but couldn’t reach the title clash.